urban-tep/DDF-SDD/source/groups/group___persistence.rst

   skinparam componentStyle uml2
   !include source/groups/group___persistence.iuml

 The component provides generic interaction with data that is persistently stored in a relational database.
-The data location and structure are defined in the classes that implement an entity and which represent real-world entities.
+The data location and structure are defined in the classes that implement an object and which represent real-world entities.

-""

 Interfaces
 ^^^^^^^^^^